NathanRSmith/lib-courier-js/README.md

 * List all linking couriers, add to the search queue
 * Get next item from the queue, repeat until handler is found or queue is empty

 With each iteration, the search casts a wider net until a replier is found or produces an error.
 Since it looks at the requester's courier first, names in the local vicinity can use their local name, while inter-courier requests must be prefixed with the desired namespace relative.
 To avoid cycles, node are only visited once per name per search.
-In a future version, search results will be cached until the network changes.
+Search results are cached until the network changes.

 Repliers can be registered for a name or a pattern: